ajitagupta/student-management-system/README.md

 # Student Management System
 This is a student CRUD API project with JDBC connection to a MySQL 8.0 database.
+It allows to create new, read, update, and delete existing student data.

 To get started, execute the following:

 1) Download [Eclipse](https://www.eclipse.org/downloads/)
 2) Download a SQL client like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)